mstocco/mariostoc.co/content/traininglog/20220327-ironman2022-22weeksout.md

 More than the typical congestion this morning when the swim club session squeezed the rest of us into the remaining lanes.
 I worked it out and and ended up with a whole lane to myself by 0640.
 With the extra rest build into the later sets of 50m, I was able to take the 45s **strong** lengths down to 44, 43 and finished the last one with an honest **50m in 42 seconds**.

 ![Swim Chart](/assets/jpg/swim-20220401.jpeg)
-Happy with the effort in the pool.
+Happy with the effort and focus in the pool.

+---

-Missed the run in the afternoon.
+Missed the run in the afternoon.  😡

 <!---->
 ## SATURDAY APR 2 ⛅️